Max Muncy Preview, Player Props: Dodgers vs. Guardians

-Max Muncy, with a slugging percentage of .382 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Cleveland Guardians, with Xzavion Curry on the mound, August 23 at 7:10 PM ET.
+Max Muncy, with a slugging percentage of .382 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Cleveland Guardians, with Gavin Williams on the hill, August 24 at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Guardians.
+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Max Muncy Game Info & Props vs. the Guardians